bluzi/name-db/README.md

 {
-    "name": "", // English name, lowercase, coresponding to the filename "meaning": "", // The meaning of the name, in English "aliases": [], // An array of lowercase alias names, such as: richard -> dick, daniel -> dan, etc.
+    "name": "", // English name, lowercase, coresponding to the filename "meaning": "", // The meaning of the name, in English "sex": "", // Optional: should be either "m" for male, "f" for female, or "u" for unisex "aliases": [], // An array of lowercase alias names, such as: richard -> dick, daniel -> dan, etc.
     "translations": {
         "{lowercase ISO-639-3 language code}": "{translation}"